pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       /etc/ssl/certificates]
       -o, --output-format <choice>    Choice for command output data format. pywbemcli may override the format choice
-                                      depending on the command group and command since not all formats apply to all output data types.
+                                      depending on the command-group and command
+                                      since not all formats apply to all output data types.
 Choices further defined in
                                       pywbemcli documentation.